helium/explorer/CONTRIBUTING.md

-- **Contributing Code**: If you have new code or a bug fix, fork this repo, create a logically-named branch, and [submit a PR against this repo](https://github.com/helium/explorer) Include a write up of the PR with details on what it does.
+- **Contributing Code**: If you have new code or a bug fix, fork this repo, create a logically-named branch, and [submit a PR against this repo](https://github.com/helium/explorer) Include a write up of the PR with details on what it does, with screenshots if possible.

 - **Reporting Bugs**: Open an issue [against this repo](https://github.com/helium/explorer/issues) with as